utrains/Terraform-associate-class/2_data-sources/README.md

 ## Initialize VPC workspace
-- Change to the VPC repository directory.
+- Switch to the VPC repository directory.
 ```
 cd data-sources-vpc
 ```

 - Initialize your configuration.
 Terraform will automatically create the workspace in your Terraform Cloud organization.
     ```
         terraform init
     ```

 ## Update VPC region
-The VPC configuration uses a variable called aws_region with a default value of us-east-1 to set the region.
+The VPC configuration uses a variable called __aws_region__ with a default value of __us-east-1__ to set the region.

-However, changing the value of the aws_region variable will not successfully change the region because the VPC configuration includes an azs argument to set Availability Zones, which is a hard-coded list of availability zones in the us-east-1 region.
+However, changing the value of the __aws_region__ variable will not successfully change the region because the VPC configuration includes an azs argument to set Availability Zones, which is a hard-coded list of availability zones in the us-east-1 region.

     ```
     module "vpc" {